JupyterPER/HakeRatio/README.md

 The current implementation supports:

 - finite-interval integration on (a,b) using the tanh–sinh transformation
-- nonoscillatory semi-infinite integration on (a,oo) using the exp-sing transformation
+- nonoscillatory semi-infinite integration on (a,oo) using the exp-sinh transformation
 - nonoscillatory whole-line integration on (-oo,oo), using the sinh-sinh transformation
 - oscillatory semi-infinite integration on (a,oo) using Ooura’s Fourier-type DE transformation